hacktivist123/content-plan-example/README.md

 For this content plan, success can be based on the following:

 - Blog views and Clicks
-- Page views increase for Prismic.io
+- Page views increase for the company's website.
 - Positive comments on the Blog posts
 - Retweets and Positive Quoted tweets(Twitter)
 - Positive Feedback from the community in general